 Both of these companies make it quite simple to check on the status of your order.
 They both offer tracking tools on their websites that keep track of exactly which phase of the formation process your LLC is currently in.
 We hate to sound like a broken record, but this is another even category for Rocket Lawyer and Incorporate.com.

 Registered Agent Service

 Every LLC in America is required to designate a registered agent, which is a person or business entity that receives important document deliveries (like service of process) from your state government, informs you of the receipt, then forwards the documents to you.
 This is so crucial because the state needs to have a reliable means of contacting your business at any time.
-If you would like to see a list of our favorite registered agent service providers, simply click this link.

 Neither of these service providers includes registered agent service with your LLC formation, which some competitors do.
 If you would like to add this feature to your formation package, Rocket Lawyer has an annual price point of $149.99, which is higher than many competitors.